raul23/pyebooktools/README.rst

    **Status:** working on it

-3. Add a ``remove`` subcommand that can remove annotations (incl. highlights, comments, notes, arrows), bookmarks and attachments from PDF files based on the following methods:
+3. Add a ``remove`` subcommand that can remove annotations (incl. highlights, comments, notes, arrows), bookmarks, attachments and metadata from PDF files based on the following methods:

-   * `cpdf`_ to remove bookmarks and attachments
+   * `cpdf`_ to remove bookmarks, attachments and metadata
    * `pdftk`_ to remove annotations

 4. Test on linux